 MSP should have inhouse ability to integrate multiple the tools/ devices in case of Out-of-the box connectors are not available.
 If your MSP is outsourcing integrations and parsing to a third party, they the tasks gets time consuming and disturbs the daily SOC operations.
 Ensure your MSP has this capability.

-Inquire about the Managed Security Service Provider’s performance metrics and Service Level Agreements (SLAs).
+Inquire about the Managed Cyber Security Solutions Provider’s performance metrics and Service Level Agreements (SLAs).
 Understand their response times, availability, and incident resolution processes.
 Clear communication channels and regular reporting are crucial for effective collaboration.

 Just like with SLAs, the objectives, deliverables, and processes of an MSSP should be determined by the client’s needs.
 Each client has their own strengths and weaknesses and may require their MSSP to fill specific gaps.
 If an MSSP is unable to adapt to the client’s needs, the client’s cyber defense and compliance may suffer.

-Determine if the Managed Security Service Provider has experience working with organizations that have similar compliance requirements as your own.
+Determine if the Managed Cybersecurity Service Provider working with organizations that have similar compliance requirements as your own.
 They should be well-versed in industry regulations and standards relevant to your business, such as ISO, NIST, GDPR or HIPAA.